Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 npm install
 ```

-- Let's create a _github-member-list_ folder.
+- Let's create a _github-list_ folder.

 - We will query the github api to retrieve the members of a given organization,
   in order to do that we will create a model and a separate api file: